trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [MooseFS](https://moosefs.com)
 * etc.

 Distributed remote filesystems come in many forms.
-Some offering POSIX filesystem compliance and some not.
-Some providing remote block devices or object stores on which a POSIX or POSIX-like filesystem is built on top of.
-Some which are effectively distributed union filesystems with duplication.
+Some offer POSIX filesystem compliance and some do not.
+Some provide remote block devices or object stores on which a POSIX or POSIX-like filesystem is built.
+Some are effectively distributed union filesystems with duplication.

-These filesystems almost always require a significant amount of compute to run well and are typically deployed on their own hardware.
-Often in an orchestrator + worker node configuration across numerous nodes.
-This limits their usefulness for casual and homelab users.
-There could also be issues with network congestion and general performance if using a single network and that network is slower than the storage devices.

-While possible to use a distributed filesystem to combine storage devices (and typically to provide redundancy) it will require a more complicated setup and more compute resources than mergerfs (while also offering a different set of capabilities.)
+Compared with mergerfs, distributed filesystems focus on multi-node storage, replication, and cluster behavior, while mergerfs focuses on single-host local pooling of existing filesystems.

+* **Better than mergerfs for:** multi-node or geographically distributed workloads with built-in replication and high availability.
+* **Worse than mergerfs for:** single-host and homelab pooling where low overhead and operational simplicity are key.

 ## nofs